 In effort order:

-- Add navigation comments to key files
+permissions.denyfor dirs Claude must never touch - Add navigation comments to key files

 Steps 1 and 2 alone give immediate, large improvement.

-When it isn’t the model’s fault
+When it isn’t a context problem

-- Your project is genuinely messy — even a new human can’t follow it → refactor first
+- Your project is genuinely messy — even a new human can’t follow it.
+Refactor first.

 Easy misjudgments